 Richard Pendavingh

 Photographer, designer and weekend historian.
 Editor of The Unravel.
-Confined to Melbourne until the plague lets up.
+Writes about design, tech, history and anthropology.

 Given this litany of disastrous invasions and bloody occupations, why do politicians continue to insist that their armies will be welcomed with open arms?